Georgia Tech Yellow Jackets football: Auburn

 The Yellow Jackets have played the Auburn Tigers more than 90 times in football, and the series of football games between the two is the second-oldest in the Southeast.
 Auburn Univ. or A.P.I. is by far Georgia Tech's second-most-often played opponent in football.
 The rivalry is also intense in basketball, baseball, etc.

-The first game took place on November 25, 1892 in Atlanta, Georgia.
+The first game took place on November 25, 1892, in Atlanta, Georgia.
 They played in the SIAA until it was defunct in 1922, before joining the Southeastern Conference.
 This rivalry lost some luster when the Georgia Tech Athletics discarded its membership in the Southeastern Conference in 1963 to become an independent institute.
 However, the Yellow Jackets continued their annual series of football games with the Auburn Tigers through 1987.
 Georgia Tech and Auburn play football games in occasional years, and games in other sports regularly.
 Even though the Yellow Jackets have joined the Atlantic Coast Conference for all sports in recent decades, from a historical perspective, the Auburn Tigers are Georgia Tech's second-highest sports rivalry, behind only the Georgia Bulldogs.
 Auburn leads in the all-time series 47–41–4 with the last game played in 2005.

 Clemson

 The Georgia Tech Yellow Jackets and the Clemson Tigers have the fourth-most-played series in Georgia Tech football history.
 They have been rivals since 1898 and Clemson is Tech's closest opponent, geographically, in the Atlantic Coast Conference.
-Also, in the ACC's new two-division arrangement, each team has one football opponent in the opposite division which has been selected as the two teams' official cross-division rival that they play every year.
+Also, in the ACC's new two-division arrangement, each team has one football opponent in the opposite division which has been selected as the two teams' official cross-division rival, they played every year until 2024.
 The Yellow Jackets and the Clemson Tigers are one of these six pairs.
 In addition to their geographical closeness and the Heisman connection, the Georgia Tech – Clemson pairing is also a logical one because of both schools' long history in engineering, technology, and science education.
 Recently, the game has become known for last-minute, extremely close finishes.
 From 1996 to 2001, each of the six games was decided by exactly three points.

 In 1977 (before the Yellow Jackets had even joined the ACC), this football series was being considered for termination by the administration of Georgia Tech.
 Clemson football fans, in an effort to show their economic impact on the Atlanta, Ga., area, brought with them to Atlanta large stockpiles of two-dollar bills that were stamped with Clemson Tiger Paws.
-Georgia Tech leads Clemson in the all-time series 50–32–2 through the 2019 season.
+Georgia Tech leads Clemson in the all-time series 50–36–2.